axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/complex-filter/index.rst

       |complex-filter-example|

-    This configuration implies finding all cases where the state is OPEN, the name contains 'Mike', and they were created today.
+    This filter configuration finds all cases in state OPEN, with their name containing 'Mike', created today.

 If the task/case widget has been pre-configured with filters in the dashboard configuration, these filters will be displayed as read-only filters.